kloggenberg/port-scanner/README.md

 - User-friendly ASCII art banner
 - Validates IP addresses and port ranges
 - Scans ports in a specified range and outputs results in numerical order
+- **NEW:** Banner grabbing for open ports to identify running services

 ## Requirements